Dazcam/Bioinformatics-tutorials/index.md

 ---

-This tutorial is aimed at the novice bioinformatician and is  intended to demonstrate how to download publicly available ChIP-sea and ATAC-seq SRA files from the GEO repository and process it to produce *bam files and *bed files* for downstream analyses.
+This tutorial is aimed at the novice bioinformatician and is  intended to demonstrate how to download publicly available ChIP-sea and ATAC-seq SRA files from the GEO repository and process it to produce *bam files* and *bed files* for downstream analyses.

 Whilst there are more efficent tools available to automate the processes described here, I think it is important to run each step individually when starting out to get a better handle what is going on and to understand how and why we modify the various file formats at each stage.

+This tutorial uses **LINUX**.

 ***